RafaelCatrou/docker_ghdl_backend_gcc/README.md

-# Docker: GHDL with GCC back
+# Docker: GHDL with GCC backend

 ### Table of Contents
 **[Goal](#goal)**